Herbertia lahue aka Prairienymph

 Prairienymph, Alophia Amoena, Alophia Caerulea, Alophia Lahue Amoena, Alophia Lahue Caerulea

-How to care for Prairienymph
+How difficult is it to take care of Prairienymph

 Prairienymph is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.